2006 Louisville Cardinals football team: Temple

-Miami
+Miami (FL)

 The Cardinals first big test of the year came against the 15th ranked Miami Hurricanes, led by sixth year head coach Larry Coker and quarterback Kyle Wright.
 Louisville had never beaten the Hurricanes before in 10 previous meetings.
 Prior to the game, Hurricane players came to midfield to stomp on the Cardinals logo, causing a small altercation.
 Early, Louisville's strong offense struggled against the powerful Miami defense, a defense that had only given up 200 yards a game.
 Miami scored first on a rushing touchdown, but would be unable to score again.
-The Cardinals, led by Brohm, scored on a field goal and a long touchdown pass to take a 10-7 lead at halftime.
+The Cardinals, led by Brohm, scored on a field goal and a long touchdown pass to take a 10–7 lead at halftime.
 In the third quarter, Brohm injured his thumb and would be taken out of the game.
 It was later reported that he would be out for four to six weeks.
-His loss didn't stop the Cardinals offense though, with running back Kolby Smith scoring two rushing touchdowns in the third quarter, and Brohm's replacement, Hunter Cantwell, throwing another touchdown in the fourth to bring the final score to 31-7 in favor of the Cardinals.
+His loss didn't stop the Cardinals offense though, with running back Kolby Smith scoring two rushing touchdowns in the third quarter, and Brohm's replacement, Hunter Cantwell, throwing another touchdown in the fourth to bring the final score to 31–7 in favor of the Cardinals.
 Although they had been averaging over 600 yards per game, the Cardinals were held to 382, but it was enough to defeat the Hurricanes.
 After the game the Cardinals moved to 9th in the nation, while the Hurricanes dropped out of the polls for the first time since 1999.

 Kansas State

 The Cardinals next faced the Kansas State Wildcats on the road.
-The Wildcats, led by first-year head coach Ron Prince and quarterback duo Josh Freeman and Dylan Meier, were 3-0.
+The Wildcats, led by first-year head coach Ron Prince and quarterback duo Josh Freeman and Dylan Meier, were 3–0.
 They had the number 14th ranked defense in total yards in the nation and had not given up an offensive touchdown since their first game.
 However, the Cardinals first possession, a 97-yard drive that ended with Cantwell throwing a 19-yard touchdown pass, ended the streak.
-Though the Cardinals struggled moving the ball for the rest of the half, even turning the ball over a few times, they were able to score on a field goal by Art Carmody to take a 10-0 lead to the half.
-In the second half, Louisville was able to score on a pair of runs to take a 24-0 lead, but Kansas State finally got on the board with a 69-yard run by Thomas Clayton.
-After a failed two-point conversion attempt, neither team could score again and Louisville won 24-6.
+Though the Cardinals struggled moving the ball for the rest of the half, even turning the ball over a few times, they were able to score on a field goal by Art Carmody to take a 10–0 lead to the half.
+In the second half, Louisville was able to score on a pair of runs to take a 24–0 lead, but Kansas State finally got on the board with a 69-yard run by Thomas Clayton.
+After a failed two-point conversion attempt, neither team could score again and Louisville won 24–6.
 Their offense, ranked first in the nation in total yards with 563 per game, was once again held for under 400 yards.
 With the win, the Cardinals moved to eighth in the rankings.